infosecB/EO-Quarantine-BTC/README.md

 ## Usage

-You must first [authenticate and connect to Exchange Online](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell) using an account with the [appropriate permissions](https://docs.microsoft.com/en-us/exchange/permissions-exo/permissions-exo).
+You must first authenticate and connect to Exchange Online using an account with the [appropriate permissions](https://docs.microsoft.com/en-us/exchange/permissions-exo/permissions-exo).
 Here's the Powershell command you can use to connect to an Exchange Online instance that is not behind MFA here:

 ```powershell
 Import-PSSession $(New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://outlook.office365.com/powershell-liveid/ -Credential $(Get-Credential) -Authentication Basic -AllowRedirection) -DisableNameChecking
 ```
 If you are required to authenticate against MFA, this command will not work.
-[Follow Microsoft's instructions here.](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps).
+[Follow Microsoft's special instructions here.](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps)